 I’m embarrassed to admit that in spite of having traveled to The Netherlands three times, I have never made it out of Amsterdam.
 (I’m even more embarrassed to admit that this was largely due to my former Marijuana-smoking habit, which was well-served in the city of “coffee” shops.)

 If you have longer than two months in Europe, I encourage you to explore all the tulips, windmills and wooden shoes Holland has to offer.
 Otherwise, a long weekend in Amsterdam is the perfect way to end your trip to Europe – and to whet your appetite for future Eurotrips to come.

 One reason I haven’t included the U.K. and Ireland in my “Two Months in Europe” itinerary is that they’re very much their own thing.
 Geographical isolation notwithstanding, the British Isles are separate from Europe in enough ways that I will likely create my own sample itinerary for them at some point in the future – keep your eyes peeled.

 What About the Rest of Europe?

 This itinerary is meant to provide what I consider to be a basic overview of Europe in two months.
-I felt destinations like Scandinavia, the Balkans and the Iberbian peninsula, as much as I personally love them, were beyond the scope of this particular trip idea.
+I felt destinations like Scandinavia, the Balkans, the Caucasus and the Iberbian peninsula, as much as I personally love them, were beyond the scope of this particular trip idea.
 If you want to plan a trip to Europe including these or other destinations, I encourage you to add them in, or alternatively to book a travel coaching session with me.